 Another tragedy then hit the dogs-a huge python found the burrow, whether by intent or accident we will never know, and overnight it ate many of the pups-leaving only four, whom the Alpha female immediately relocated to another den close by.

-After some aborted attempts to dart Snare, eventually we got lucky and immobilized her, with the help of Reuben from the African Wildlife Conservation Fund, and Graham Connear of Hammond Ranch.
+After some aborted attempts to dart Snare, (because she was so clever at staying just out of dart gun range!!), eventually we got lucky and immobilized her, with the help of Reuben from the African Wildlife Conservation Fund, and Graham Connear of Hammond Ranch.

 Removing the wire, we found that it had begun to cut into her trachea, thank goodness still a small hole.
 Cleaning the wound as best we could, we administered antibiotics and left her to recover.